brightzheng100/springboot-swagger-jpa-appsody-stack/README.md

 $ kubectl port-forward service/my-project 8080:8080
 ```

-Now open your browser and navigate to: http://localhost:8080/
+Now open your browser and navigate to http://localhost:8080/.

-Yep, you should see the Swagger UI, with the sample APIs listed there:
+Yep, you should be redirected to the Swagger UI, with the sample APIs listed there:

 ![swagger-ui](https://raw.githubusercontent.com/brightzheng100/springboot-swagger-jpa-stack/master/misc/screenshot-swagger.png "Swagger UI")